IBM/ibm-cloud-functions-rest-api-trigger/README.md

 }
 ```

 Create a file named `fetch-cat.js`.
-This file will contain a javascript function to get a cat.
+This file will define an OpenWhisk action written as a JavaScript function.
 It checks for the required parameter(`id`) and returns Tahoma, the tabby colored cat.
 Again, for the purpose of this simplified demo we always return Tahoma the cat, rather than connecting to a backend datastore.
 ```javascript
 function main(params) {